Williamdst/Capstone-2/README.md

 Once 06:00 hits, all trains are activated, and express routes are implemented.
 For example, the late-night A-Train might go to certain stops, but it skips over them in the day.
 In the day, the A-Train is an express train and staying on it for the entire line wouldn’t take you to every stop.
 At some point you would have to get off and make a transfer to the local C-train to check off the stops that the A-Train skips.
 This is the main reason why the objective is to determine a set of paths and not just a single path.
 The only weight the program understands is the time between stations, it doesn't understand that train switching is expensive.
 Every time you get off a train you must wait for the next one to arrive, which adds to the overall time.
 Therefore, the program can only return a set of potential options that a human would then need to filter through.

 <h2> III.
 Modeling the MTA Subway System </h2>
 The bulk of the work is translating the map into nodes and edges, saving them as CSV files that the program can understand.
 Like any route-inspection style problem, the Subway Challenge is about decision making, specifically what are you going to do at junctions, <i>stations where you can transfer to a different line</i>, or in the graph theoretical sense, nodes with degree greater than 2.
 Of the 472 stations in the system there are only 79 junctions which I call "decision stations".
-The lines on the night map are grouped into colors:

 <h2> III.
 Modifying a Prepackaged Solution </h2>
 In 2017, <a href="https://github.com/brooksandrew">Andrew Brooks</a> was tackling a similar problem which he solved using the NetworkX 2.0 library <a href="https://www.datacamp.com/community/tutorials/networkx-python-graph-tutorial"> [3]</a>.
 Thankfully, he packaged his solution into the <a href="https://github.com/brooksandrew/postman_problems">postman_problems</a>.
 With this package, you can plug in your own network and solve the <a href="https://www-m9.ma.tum.de/graph-algorithms/directed-chinese-postman/index_en.html#:~:text=The%20(Chinese)%20Postman%20Problem%2C,then%20return%20to%20the%20origin.">Chinese Postman Problem</a> (CPP).
 Unfortunately, the Subway Challenge isn't a typical CPP problem.
 The postman always wants to return to his vehicle, so the CPP finds a path that ends where it began.
 The Subway Challenge has no such requirement, the sole condition is to travel to all the edges at least once.
 Andrew's postman_package solves the CPP as is, therefore plugging in the subway network wouldn't work because it would always output a sub-optimal solution.
 However, with a little bit of network theory, the NetworkX 2.5 update, and some tweaks to his package, I was able to build on his work to solve the problem.<br />